krishnan-mani/the-cf-workshop/doc/goal.md

 - Provision multiple environments, including `dev` (for development) and `live` (for production).
 Each environment may be scaled independently.
 - Use continuous deployment for rapid evolution of application environments

-Later
+Later,

-- Enable content acceleration for the web application using CloudFront (to be managed by a different team)
+- [ ] Enable content acceleration for the web application using CloudFront (to be managed by a different team)